 Mobile Apps

 When it comes to deep link, not many people know what it is.
 It’s the unsung hero of technology world.
 Yet people use it everyday without realizing its existence, or maybe don’t know it has a name.
-In this post, you will get some basic ideas about what deep link is and how it is applied on mobile.
+This post will give you some basic ideas about what a deep link is and how you can apply it on mobile app marketing!

 What is deep link?